michalis-papamichael/michalis-papamichael/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 💻 Graduate of Computer Science of Frederick University.
 -->
-- 💻 Graduate of Computer Science of Frederick University.
-- 🌱 Currently learning about React, Node, Rust, and Compilers
+- 🌱 Currently learning Rust, and Compilers
 - 🚀 Advancing my skils of C# / .NET environment

 <!-- ### Connect with me: